ocxtal/nd/test.md

 $ ! (nd -a2,2 --filler 256     test/hello.txt 2>&1)
 error: filler must be within [0, 256) (got: 256)

-USAGE:
-    nd [options] FILE ...
+Usage: nd [options] FILE ...

 For more information try --help
 $ ! (nd -a2,2 --filler "0 - 1" test/hello.txt 2>&1)
-error: Invalid value "0 - 1" for '--filler <N>': negative value is not allowed for this option ("0 - 1" gave -1).
+error: invalid value '0 - 1' for '--filler <N>': negative value is not allowed for this option ("0 - 1" gave -1).

-For more information try --help
+For more information, try '--help'.
 ```

 It applies to all operations that pad.